jsshargel/Active-Directory-Lab/README.md

 - Now, we can open the PowerShell script saved in the folder on our desktop.
 - If we try to run the script as is, we get an error.
 This is a security feature, but we need to get around this.
 - To do that we enter the command - Set-ExecutionPolicy Unrestricted.
-- After this we will change directories to the AD_PS-Master folder using the cd command.
+- After this, we will change directories to the AD_PS-Master folder using the cd command.
 - Once there, we can search the content using the ls command, and we can see that the name.txt file is there.
 <img src="https://github.com/user-attachments/assets/251c0517-2203-4971-a2f6-47af6f882aab" alt="" width="600" style="float: left; margin-right: 10px;">